BersisSe/feather/README.md

 ## Goals

-- Be the simple & beginner-friendly web framework for Rust
+- Be the most simple & beginner-friendly web framework for Rust
 - Be modular and expandable by design
 - Be easy to use and learn

 ## Non-Goals

 - Be the most powerful/performant web framework
-- Use complex and low-level features
 - Be the most feature-rich web framework

 ---